 Your journey begins with a thorough clinical examination.
 Our doctors will evaluate your child’s bite, facial symmetry and growth, airway health, and teeth to determine if an expander is the appropriate choice for their development.
 We use digital scans and 3D imaging to get a precise look at the jaw structure and tooth eruption.

 Once the desired expansion is achieved, the active phase is complete.
 However, the appliance remains in place for 6 months.
 This holding phase is crucial because it allows new bone to form in the space created, ensuring the results are stable and long-lasting.
+After treatment, we provide a removable retainer to be worn at night as an extra precaution to maintain your results.

 A gap (diastema) appearing between the two front teeth is a completely normal sign that the jaw is widening successfully.
 This gap is temporary; the teeth will naturally return toward their original positions during the holding (retention) phase.